 Iron doors are a striking combination of beauty and durability.

-- Jamb size: should be the dept of the frame, not the width, covering the sheeting or siding and wall stud
+- Jamb size: Should be the depth of the frame, not the width, covering the sheeting or siding and wall stud.

 Standard entry door measurements: